petrandreev/jBPM3/eclipse/readme.txt

+#
+# $Id: $
+#

-1. Edit your subversion configuration ~/.subversion/config
-Set the following properties in their corresponding section:
+1. Edit your subversion config ~/.subversion/config and set the following in each section:

 [miscellany]
 enable-auto-props = yes

 [auto-props]
-*.bat  = svn:eol-style=CRLF
+*.bat = svn:keywords=Id Revision;svn:eol-style=LF
-*.java = svn:eol-style=native
+*.java = svn:keywords=Id Revision;svn:eol-style=LF
-*.properties = svn:eol-style=native
-*.sh   = svn:eol-style=LF;svn:executable
+*.sh = svn:keywords=Id Revision;svn:eol-style=LF
-*.txt  = svn:eol-style=native
+*.txt = svn:keywords=Id Revision;svn:eol-style=LF
+*.wsdl = svn:keywords=Id Revision;svn:eol-style=LF
-*.xml  = svn:eol-style=native
+*.xml = svn:keywords=Id Revision;svn:eol-style=LF
-*.xsd  = svn:eol-style=native
+*.xsd = svn:keywords=Id Revision;svn:eol-style=LF

 2. If you are using an IDE, make sure that it refers to the same config.
-With Eclipse and Subclipse this is already the case if Preferences -> Team -> SVN -> Configuration location is set to "Use default config location"
+So, for example, if you are using Eclipse with Subclipse on windows, you need to set Team->SVN->Configuration Location to:

+/home/<your user name>/.subversion

-3. If you are using Eclipse, import jbpm.code.templates.xml with Preferences -> Java -> Code Style -> Code Templates -> Import and jbpm.code.style.xml with
+3. If you are using Eclipse, set your code style to jbpm.code.templates.xml with Window --> Preferences --> Java --> Code Style --> Formatter --> Import
-Preferences -> Java -> Code Style -> Formatter -> Import